mercbeaucoup/css-filter/README.md

 # Rose Filter

 ## Learning Objective
-- Understand relevance of hexadecimal arithmetic to CSS, create prototype of a filter (often used in apps like Instagram)
+- Understand relevance of hexadecimal arithmetic to CSS
+- Create a prototype of a filter (often used in apps like Instagram)

 ## Prompt